elysiajs/documentation/docs/plugins/jwt.md

 This parameter allows originators to explicitly signal a change of key to recipients as per [RFC7515](https://www.rfc-editor.org/rfc/rfc7515#section-4.1.4)

 ### x5t
-(X.509 certificate SHA-1 thumbprint) header parameter is a base64url-encoded SHA-1 digest of the DER encoding of the X.509 certificate [RFC5280](https://www.rfc-editor.org/rfc/rfc5280) corresponding to the key use to digitally sign the JWS as per [RFC7515](https://www.rfc-editor.org/rfc/rfc7515#section-4.1.7)
+(X.509 certificate SHA-1 thumbprint) header parameter is a base64url-encoded SHA-1 digest of the DER encoding of the X.509 certificate [RFC5280](https://www.rfc-editor.org/rfc/rfc5280) corresponding to the key used to digitally sign the JWS as per [RFC7515](https://www.rfc-editor.org/rfc/rfc7515#section-4.1.7)

 ### x5c
 (X.509 certificate chain) header parameter contains the X.509 public key certificate or certificate chain [RFC5280](https://www.rfc-editor.org/rfc/rfc5280) corresponding to the key used to digitally sign the JWS as per [RFC7515](https://www.rfc-editor.org/rfc/rfc7515#section-4.1.6)